dapphub/colony-review/REVIEW.md

   will correspond to roughly 5 million USD worth of ether.
 - The `_softCap` constructor parameter passed to `ColonyTokenSale` will correspond to roughly 15 million USD worth of ether.

+## Dappsys Advisory

+Since these contracts make heavy use of Dappsys, we will comment on further components that could be used.

+### DS-Auth

+The reviewed contracts make use of the `Ownable` pattern, which uses the `onlyOwner` modifier.
+Only the `owner` can call functions marked by `onlyOwner` and the `owner` can be updated by `changeOwner`.

+By default, DS-Auth provides identical functionality: when inheriting from `DSAuth`, functions marked with `auth` can only be called by the `owner`, which can be updated with `setOwner`.

+We suggest the use of DS-Auth as it integrates well with the remainder of Dappsys and allows for easy extension to more complex access patterns.
+However, the Ownable pattern does not appear problematic as specifically implemented here.

+### Alternative Token Architecture

+We will briefly mention an alternative to an upgradeable token here, whilst understanding the business requirements that have led to the current design.

+Dapphub considers `DSToken` to be a 'box' - that is, a well defined and isolated component that should not be extended or overridden.
+Excepting formal specification and/or direct bytecode implementation we see `DSToken` as very mature.
+However, if an upgrade were needed for some reason `DSToken` provides `stop` and `start`, allowing for the blocking of stateful operations.
+A distributor would then be used to initialize balances in the new token.

+Persistent addressing would be solved by a solution like ENS, e.g.
+`colony-token.eth` would resolve to the current token address.